spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 3.3.1 is released!
+**Subject**: [ANN] Spyder 3.3.2 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.3.1** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.3.2** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes one month after version 3.3.0 and it adds the following new
+This release comes three months and a half after version 3.3.1 and it adds the following new features:

-features:
+- Main Window
+    * Add new German and Hungarian translations.

 - Preferences
-    * Save the list of custom interpreters introduced in `Preferences > Python interpreter`.

-- IPython console
-    * Do not save pdb commands in debugging history.
+    * Give users the ability to select the OpenGL implementation used by Qt.
+This option can be changed in `General > Advanced Settings > Rendering engine`.

+- Find in files
+    * Simplify the way to exclude files from search.
+    * Fix error that prevented to stop a search when it was in progress.
+    * Save its options when Spyder is closed.

+- Under the hood
+    * Don't remove Spyder's temporary directory when Spyder is closed.
+This avoids conflicts when multiple Spyder instances are running.

-In this release we fixed 19 issues and merged 31 pull requests that amount to more than 120 commits.
+In this release we fixed 45 issues and merged 69 pull requests that amount to more than 340 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/3.x/CHANGELOG.md).

-Don't forget to follow Spyder updates/news on the project [website](https://www.spyder-ide.org).
+Don't forget to follow Spyder updates/news on the project's [website](https://www.spyder-ide.org).

 Last, but not least, we welcome any contribution that helps making Spyder an